How it works and other FAQ

 We reserve the right to ban individual users who we consider have abused the system.
 We also reserve the right to ban groups of users, domains, ISPs and even entire towns, at our sole discretion.

-Privacy and ConfidentialityWe will not normally post your personal details (name/phone/email) on the site for the general public to see.
-We will pass your personal details to anybody who you agree to buy or sell a ticket from.
+Privacy and ConfidentialityWe will not post your personal details (name/phone/email) on the site for the general public to see.
+We will pass some of your personal details to anybody who you agree to buy or sell a ticket from.

 If we are made aware of fraudulent ticket sales or other possible criminal activity as a result of using this site, we will pass any information that we have to the police and/or other appropriate authorities.